jcb91/IPython-notebook-extensions-wiki/python-markdown.md

 Also, images in markdown will be removed due to the HTML sanitizer after a reload.

 ## Installation
+There are different versions of this extension for the 2.x or 3.x version of IPython.
+Please make sure you use the correct one by selecting the `2.x` or `master` branch in the repository.

 Copy `python-markdown.js` to the `nbextensions` directory of your IPython notebook server.
 Then load the using
 ```javascript